Sprightly Steps Presented by Adam Boyce

 Dances would begin in the early evening and go until midnight when the crowd would break for supper, usually a lavish spread of food, then continue on until folks needed to get to their daily chores.
 Dances could last 16 hours or more!

-There are still a few places that host the Friday night dance parties in places like West Newbury VT and Wentworth NH but they are becoming scarce as the musicians and callers are getting older.
+While “Country” dancing continued in the rural areas of the There are still a few places that host the Friday night dance parties in places like West Newbury VT and Wentworth NH

 Boyce is a Vermont Humanities speaker and welcomes questions about Fiddling and Square Dancing; he can be reach at adamboyce@juno.com.